AhmadHassan71/Multiplayer-Item-Collection-Game/README.md

 #### and run it by using
 > $./main
 ##
-Please note the main file of this project is located at: SourceCode/main.cpp
+Please note that the main file of this project is located at: SourceCode/main.cpp

 Images used are located at : SourceCode/img/